codesharedot/quantum-resistant-ledger-price/README.md

-# dentacoin price
+# quantum-resistant-ledger price

-Gets the dentacoin price with Python (from JSON).
+Gets the quantum-resistant-ledger price with Python (from JSON).

 https://pythonbasics.org